Yanina Wickmayer: 2017: Out of the top 100

 Wickmayer began her grass-court season at the Nottingham Open.
 In the first round, she beat qualifier Elizaveta Kulichkova.
 In the second round, she lost to top seed and eventual finalist Johanna Konta.
 At the Mallorca Open, Wickmayer lost in the final round of qualifying to Ons Jabeur.
 Ranked 96 at Wimbledon, she beat Kateryna Bondarenko in the first round.
 In the second round, she lost to 14th seed and eventual champion Garbiñe Muguruza.

-In Vancouver at the Vancouver Open, Wickmayer lost in the second round to Canadian wildcard Carol Zhao despite bageling her in the first set.
-Ranked 129 for the US Open, Wickmayer was defeated in the second round by qualifier Kaia Kanepi.
+At the Vancouver Open, Wickmayer lost in the second round to Canadian wildcard Carol Zhao despite bageling her in the first set.
+Ranked No. 129 at the US Open, she was defeated in the second round by qualifier Kaia Kanepi.

-Wickmayer had her best tournament result of the season at the Guangzhou International Open.
+Wickmayer had her best tournament result of the season at the Guangzhou Open.
 She made it all the way to the semifinals beating qualifier Lesley Kerkhove, top seed Peng Shuai, and sixth seed Alizé Cornet.
 She was stopped in her semifinal match by Aleksandra Krunić.
 At the Upper Austria Ladies Linz, Wickmayer lost in the second round of qualifying to Sofya Zhuk.
 Wickmayer qualified for the Luxembourg Open defeating Eléonora Molinaro, Alexandra Cadanțu, and Antonia Lottner.
 In the first round, she lost to Heather Watson.
 In Poitiers at the Internationaux Féminins de la Vienne, Wickmayer was defeated in the quarterfinals by Belinda Bencic.
 Seeded fifth at the Hua Hin Championships, she won her first-round match over Vera Zvonareva.
 She lost in the second round to Luksika Kumkhum.
 Seeded fifth at the Taipei Challenger, Wickmayer was defeated in the first round by qualifier Vitalia Diatchenko.
 Wickmayer's final tournament of the year was at the Mumbai Open.
 Seeded third, she lost in the quarterfinals to Sabina Sharipova.

 Wickmayer ended the year ranked 112.